-Wisdom teeth extraction is one of the most commonly practiced dental procedures.
-The entire process is usually performed while the patient is under some kind of anesthetic.
+You’re in good company!
+Wisdom teeth extraction is one of the most dental procedures performed.
+Contrary to popular belief, the procedure is fairly straightforward and isn’t something to be scared of.
+Patients sometimes worry about pain involved, but the entire process is usually performed while the patient is under anesthetic.

 What does fluoride do for the teeth?